DerwenAI/ERKG/article/draft.md

 df_poi.columns
 ```

-...the `"DATA_SOURCE"`, `"RECORD_ID"`, `"RECORD_TYPE"` columns are needed by Senzing to identify unique records, then other columns related to names or addresses will also get used during _entity resolution_:
+...the `"DATA_SOURCE"`, `"RECORD_ID"`, `"RECORD_TYPE"` columns are needed by Senzing to identify unique records, then other columns related to names or addresses will also get used during ER:

 ```
 Index(['DATA_SOURCE', 'RECORD_ID', 'RECORD_TYPE', 'PLACEKEY',